Compare Secure Hosting

 Security is an important concern when looking at a web hosting plan.
 But there’s no single feature that makes one hosting platform more secure than any other.

-Rather, a constellation of individual factors contribute to overall web hosting security.
+Rather, a constellation of individual factors contributes to overall web hosting security.

 Most web hosting companies are engaging in at least a few of the standard security practices, but that doesn’t tell you how secure they are compared to competitors.